 DBHDS Quality Assurance and Oversight

-DBHDS will ensure compliance with these requirements by conducting reviews of samples of certification documentation during critical incident reviews and at other times as determined by DBHDS.
+DBHDS Office of Crisis Services will ensure compliance with the requirements of this Exhibit by conducting reviews of samples of certification documentation during critical incident reviews and at other times as determined by DBHDS.
 Compliance reviews will include:

 Review of documentation demonstrating compliance with orientation requirements.